graphaware/neo4j-framework/README.md

 ### Snapshots

 To use the latest development version, just clone this repository and run `mvn clean install`.
 This will produce 2.0.3.6-SNAPSHOT jar files.
-If you need standalone .jar files with all dependencies (for server mode), clone [this repository](https://github.com/graphaware/neo4j-framework-build.git) and run `mvn clean install` on that.
+If you need standalone .jar files with all dependencies, look into the `target` folders in the `build` directory.

 ### Note on Versioning Scheme